sunwookim028/G3SA/minimap2/README.md

 * `input.fasta`: query reads
 * `output.sam`: output SAM file

 Note: Not all minimap2 options are supported.
-This version was developed based on `-ax map-ont` option of original minimap2. (please refer to [[minimap2 manual]](https://github.com/lh3/minimap2))
+This version was developed based on `-ax map-ont` option of original minimap2. (please refer to the [minimap2 manual](https://github.com/lh3/minimap2))

 ### 2. Input format